History of Lamborghini: 1978–1986 – Bankruptcy and Mimran

 As the years passed, Lamborghini's situation worsened; the company entered bankruptcy in 1978, and the Italian courts took control.
-In 1980, the Swiss brothers Jean-Claude and Patrick Mimran, famed food entrepreneurs with a passion for sports cars, were appointed to administer the company during its receivership.
+In 1980, the Swiss brothers Jean-Claude and Patrick Mimran, famed food entrepreneurs with a passion for sports cars, were appointed to administrate the company during its receivership.
 During administration, the automaker reworked the failed Silhouette into the Jalpa, which was powered by a 3.5-litre V8 that had been modified by former Maserati great, Giulio Alfieri.
 More successful than the Silhouette, the Jalpa came closer to achieving the goal of a more affordable, livable version of the Countach.
 The Countach was also updated, finally allowing it to be sold in the U.S. with the introduction of the LP 500S model in 1982.

-By 1980, the company was officially in the hands of the Patrick Mimran as CEO.
+By 1980, the company was officially in the hands of Patrick Mimran as CEO.
 He began a comprehensive restructuring programme, injecting large amounts of capital into the floundering automaker.
 The Sant'Agata facilities were rehabilitated, and a worldwide hiring campaign to find new engineering and design talent began in earnest.

 The immediate results of the investment were good.
 The Countach LP 5000 Quattrovalvole, whose engine generated a power output of 455 PS, was introduced in 1984; further work on the failed Cheetah project resulted in the introduction of the LM002 sport utility vehicle in 1986.
 The company, looking towards the foreseeable future, displayed the Countach Evoluzione, a prototype sports car almost completely made of carbon fibre, to the international press in 1987.
 The Evoluzione was shown during its testing schedule, which ended with its destruction in a crash test.
 In 1987, Patrick Mimran decided to sell the company to Chrysler Corporation.